National Law Journal Quotes SOX Whistleblower Lawyer About SOX Extraterritoriality

 The ARB’s reversal of the ALJ’s decision is not surprising.
 As Judge Igasaki notes in a concurring opinion, “this case is a domestic one, involving a U.S. corporation with securities listed on a U.S. exchange, contracting with the U.S. military on a U.S. base that is U.S. territory for purposes of the law.”
 But Blanchard is significant because it provides a new framework to assess extraterritorial application of SOX.

 Judge Brown’s thorough analysis of the enumerated fraud provisions in Section 806 of SOX and the history of SOX provide compelling evidence that Congress intended for SOX whistleblower protection to apply to employees working for publicly traded companies abroad.
+Click here to read more about the Blanchard decision holding that the whistleblower protection provision of SOX applies extraterritorially.

 To learn more about Sarbanes-Oxley whistleblower protection, download Zuckerman Law’s free guide to the Sarbanes-Oxley whistleblower protection law: